BC Government Jobs

 Inventories submitted by applicants

-An applicant inventory is a collection of job searchers who have been pre-qualified for the position.
-Applicant inventories are used to fill auxiliary, temporary, and permanent positions that often need a significant amount of work or require a high level of expertise.
+An applicant inventory is a collection of pre-qualified job seekers.
+It is used to fill auxiliary, temporary, and permanent positions that often require a significant amount of work or a high level of expertise.

-• Inventory candidates have access to a broader range of employment possibilities, a more expedited recruiting process, standardized screening, testing, and evaluation procedures and procedures.
+• Inventory candidates have access to a broader range of employment possibilities, a more expedited recruiting process, and standardized screening, testing, and evaluation procedures.

-• Management who hires from a pool of pre-qualified candidates has access to a collection of pre-qualified applicants and a fast and simplified recruiting procedure.
+• Management that hires from a pool of pre-qualified candidates has access to a collection of pre-qualified applicants and a fast and simplified recruiting procedure.

 Inventory benefits for candidates include the following: